Progression of Art

 Boldy appropriating images commonly associated with rural African art - a skull, a bone, an arrow - Basquiat modernizes them with his Neo-Expressionist style of thickly applied paint, rapidly rendered subjects, and scrawled linear characters, all of which float loosely across the pictorial field, as though hallucinatory.
 Basquiat demonstrates in one concise "study" how he is able to carry on an ancient practice of painting "still life" all the while suggesting that the artist's work was relatively effortless, if not completely improvisatory, as in the performance of a jazz musician.
 Nevertheless, the density of the imagery and its loaded symbolism reveal Basquiat's skill and his ability in composition.

-Acrylic and oil paint stick on canvas - The Estate of Jean-Michel Basquiat
+Acrylic, oil stick, and spray paint on canvas - The Estate of Jean-Michel Basquiat

 Given that the griot is traditionally a kind of wandering philosopher, street performer, and social commentator, it is possible that Basquiat saw himself taking up this role within the New York art world, which nurtured his artistic success but also swiftly exploited it for material profit.
-The image is painted on wooden slats, which Basquiat asked his assistants to remove from a fence that protected the boundary of the studio where he was working in Los Angeles.
+The image is painted on wooden slats, which Basquiat asked his assistants to remove from a fence that protected the boundary of his Los Angeles studio.
 By removing this barrier, Basquiat made the property open, and able to be traversed across freely, perhaps reflecting his empathy and personal experience of the limits of public space as a homeless person in New York.